shivaprakash-sudo/shower-thoughts/README.md

 [Download Node.js](https://nodejs.org/en/download/) if you don't have it.

-Now, Fork or Clone this repo into your local machine and run the following command to download the required dependencies.
+Now, Fork or Clone this repo into your local machine and run the following command in the terminal to download the required dependencies.

 ### `npm install`

-This will all the dependencies listed in the `package.json` file.
+This will download all the dependencies listed in the `package.json` file.

 Now that you have everything ready, use the following command to start the app.